apispoint/snyder/README.md

 Snyder is a geospatial projection library implementing all projections and the appendix fiducial values for unit testing as defined in John P. Snyder's seminal USGS professional paper, Map Projections--A Working Manual.

 The library is free and open-source software licensed under The MIT License.
-The library runs on Android, is thread safe, and does not require any external dependencies.
+Snyder projection library runs on Android, is thread safe, and does not require any external dependencies.

 Features
 ========